futureverse/marshal/README.md

-If we return to our **xml2** object, the **marshal** package implements an S3 `marhal()` method for different **xml2** classes that takes can of everything for us.
+If we return to our **xml2** object, the **marshal** package implements an S3 `marhal()` method for different **xml2** classes that takes care of everything for us.
 We can use this when we save the object;

 ```r